 Along the Odakyu Line

-TAMA CENTER STATION, 40 minutes from Shinjuku on a Tama Line express line, a route which branches off the main route at Shin-Yurigaoka.
+TAMA CENTER STATION, 40 minutes from Shinjuku on a Tama Line express train, a route which branches off the main route at Shin-Yurigaoka.
 Also can be accessed on the Keio Line, a different company train that also originates at Shinjuku.

 This is the center of the Tama New Town residential area and also home to Sanrio Puroland, the theme park dedicated to Hello Kitty, My Melody and other kawaii characters.
 There are several versions of the Hello Kitty manhole near the Puroland and around the Tama Chuo Park south of the station.